Adriancyk/Machine_Learning_with_Pytorch/README.md

-# Supervised Learning
+# Machine Learning with Pytorch

- Content for Udacity's Supervised Learning project under Machine Learning with Pytorch Nanodegree.
+ Content for projects of Machine Learning with Pytorch Nanodegree.